trungnguyenw4/frontend-deployment/README.md

 ## About this project

-For this project, I created a web app where visitors can read newspapers about Healty&Fitness topic.
+For this project, I created a web app where visitors can read newspapers about Healty&Fitness.
 Once they decided to login/register, they can explore nearby insurance firms/borkers near by through a embedded and customised Google Map.
+This feature help users know about nearby firms names and ratings.

-Besides, after login the Admin can monitor customer through a private section, where he can add, edit, and remove customer.
+It is noteworthy that after login the Admin can monitor customer through a private section, where he can add, edit, and remove customer.

-In order to archive those functionality, I need to have the following main with sub components:
+In order to archive those functionalities, I need to have the following mains along with sub components:

 +] Customer: Form, Table, List, Details
 +] Authentication: Login, Logout, Registration and a helper to handle generated tokens